0xenrique-ayala/threat-hunting-free/README.md

 Free forever.
 No sign-up required.

-Commercial use & redistribution of free-tier rules allowed with attribution.
+Use & redistribution of free-tier rules allowed with attribution.

 **Questions or Rule Requests?**
 - Open a GitHub Discussion